theone-and-not-only-coin/onecoin/README.md

 - NO PREMINE
 - NO REWARD until height 500 (to avoid lowdiff instamine)
 - After block 500, reward is 50 COINS.
-- Halving every 4 years (every 420480 blocks)
+- Halving every 420480 blocks (estimated 4 years+)

 Proof of Stake:
 - NO REWARD, ONLY TRANSACTION FEES